The Story Behind Madonna's Silver Horns At The VMAs

 "It's a little insulting how people are just saying, 'What is she wearing?' and making fun of it without trying to find out about it," says Cynthia Becker, an associate professor of African art at Boston University, who specializes in Amazigh (pronounced ah-ma-ZEER) art.
 She's the author of Amazigh Arts in Morocco: Women Shaping Berber Identity.

 The clothing and jewelry reflect the fashion of the Imazighen (pronounced ee-ma-ZEERen, the plural form of Amazigh), who live in Morocco, Algeria, Tunisia, Libya, Mauritania, Western Sahara, the Canary Islands, as well as parts of Mali, Egypt and Niger.
-They're often referred to as Berbers but many Imazighen people consider the term derogatory – it's a 19th century nomenclature derived from the Greek word "barbaria," meaning barbarians.
+They're often referred to as Berbers but many Imazighen consider the term derogatory – it's derived from the Greek word "barbaria," meaning barbarians.

-Imazighen, from their language Tamazight, ]means "free people."
+Imazighen, from their language Tamazight, means "free people."

-In Morocco, an estimated 40 to 60 percent of the population is of Amazigh descent, but only in the last couple decades has their language and culture been officially recognized and promoted by the government.
+In Morocco, an estimated 40 percent to 60 percent of the population is of Amazigh descent, but only in the last couple decades has their language and culture been officially recognized and promoted by the government.
 That's why markets are now full of pieces like the ones Madonna was wearing.

 Traditionally, Becker says, an Amazigh man would give this kind of jewelry and textiles to their bride before the wedding.
 The bride wore the gifts during the ceremony and afterward in their day-to-day life as a sign of her marital status.
 Becker says the jewelry also served as a type of "portable bank account" that a woman could cash in if her husband passed away or the family experienced financial hardship.

-In addition to being "portable wealth," writes Courtney Stewart, senior research assistant, deparrtment of Islamic Art at the Metropolitan Museum of Art, "coins make a great noise when the wearer moves.
-So a group of women wearing the jewely "would have a significant auditory component."
+In addition to being "portable wealth," writes Courtney Stewart, senior research assistant, department of Islamic Art at the Metropolitan Museum of Art, "coins make a great noise when the wearer moves.
+So a group of women wearing the jewelry "would have a significant auditory component."

 In an email to NPR, Stewart also notes that the color red, in the coral in the headband "is sometimes associated with feminity and fertility."
-And the gemstones in the headband, including coral, are thought to provide Baraka – blessings."
+And the gemstones in the headband, including coral, are thought to provide baraka – blessings.

-The three square boxes in the necklace, she says, "may originally have been designed to hold protective verses inside – usually from the Quran."

 Sahar Amarir, 25, is a Moroccan Amazigh graduate student who is studying Middle Eastern politics at Harvard University.
-She says she recognized Madonna's headdress as one that is only worn by the Ait Baamrane tribe, which had fiercely resisted colonization.
+She says she recognized Madonna's headdress as one worn by the Ait Baamrane tribe, which had fiercely resisted colonization.

-"If I'm walking in the street and I see this woman, I would never confuse her for a Berber of any other type," says Amarir.

 Although many Amazigh headdresses have cones, she says that only those worn by women in the Ait Baamrane tribe have such prominent horns.